electricimp/GoogleIoTCore/README.md

 | "qos" | Integer | 0 | MQTT QoS.
 [Google IoT Core supports QoS 0 and 1 only](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge?hl=ru#quality_of_service_qos). |
 | "keepAlive" | Integer | 60 | Keep-alive MQTT parameter.
 For more information, see [here](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge?hl=ru#keep-alive). |

+Google IoT Core does not support the `retain` MQTT flag, so this library does not support it too.

 **Note**: TODO place some general info about MQTT in Google IoT Core?

 ## GoogleIoTCore.Client Class ##